jsteffensen/osse-portal/README.md

 # OSSE Portal

 A modern administrative dashboard portal built with MaterializeCSS.
-This project provides a ready-to-use admin template and dashboard using the Materialize CSS framework.
+This project provides a ready-to-use admin template and dashboard using the Materialize CSS framework on top of SharePoint.

 **Keywords**: materializecss admin, materialize admin template, materialize dashboard, material design admin, responsive admin template